mp-se/pressuremon/README.md

 ## Versions

-* 0.2.1 Fixed brewfather push target
-* 0.2.0 Added pcb, api interface, new adapter for a 3/8" hose and various improvements.
-* 0.1.0 First version based on Honeywell Digital pressure sensor.

-## Future changes

-* Make 3d case
-* Make pcb-board
-* Create webinterface for interacting with device
+* 0.4.0 - alfa1 - Refactoring and base project on my espframework to simplify maintenance.
+Move to esp32 as base platform, first out is the esp32 d1 mini.

 ## How it works

 The device will measure the pressure and temperature (yes the honeywell sensors have a built in temperature sensor) and report these on an attached LED display or to one of the defined endpoints.
 Dont use display if you want long battery life.

 The following endpoints are currently implemented:
 * Brewfather
-* Fermentrack (Using the iSpindel interface for reporting pressure)
-* Thingsboard

-__TOOD__ Test brewfather endpoint
+* Any http post endpoint that can interpret a json document.

-If the device is used with an battery it will go into sleep mode when the voltage is less than 4.5V and higher than 2.5V (indication of an attached battery).
+If the device is used with an battery it will go into sleep mode when the voltage is less than 4.2V and higher than 3V (indication of an attached battery).
 This is to prolong the lifespan of the device when on battery.
-If you run the device via a powersupply it will never to into sleep mode.
+If you run the device via a powersupply it will never to into deep sleep.

-__TOOD__ Testing how long the device will work on a full battery.

 ## 3D Print